|

 higher than your hips.
 A small stool helpful here.
 For short rest periods, a

 contour chair offers excellent support.
-Standing: Try

 to stand with your lower back flat.
 When you work standing up, use a footrest